 As you can see, calculating your ROI can be rather simple as long as you are able to plug in all of your costs.

-How to Establish Trading Performance Metrics Centered Around ROI
+Can You Establish Trading Performance Metrics Centered Around ROI?

 Assessing your total performance using ROI is fairly simple as long as you’re willing to do your calculations.